See your location when you open maps (classic Maps)

 - Open the classic Google Maps on your computer.

 - Find the bolded place name on the left side of the page.

 - Type your current place in the search box then press Enter.

 - Next time you open Google Maps, you'll see the map view you set.

 It's not possible to turn off location services entirely.

 To prevent your specific location from appearing when you first open Google Maps, you can set your location to your country.

-If you use Google Maps while signed in, you can also delete location information from your Google Account.
+If you use Google Maps while signed in, you can also delete your place information from your Google Account.

 How location is detected

-The location you see when you first open Google Maps is detected based on your IP address.
+The map view you see when you first open Google Maps is detected based on your IP address.
 An IP address is a series of numbers that specifies where a particular computer or mobile device is on the Internet.